allegro/bigflow/docs/dataproc.md

 ```

 NOTE: Future version of `bigflow` might allow to run jobs on PySpark via GKE clusters.
-Main advantage of this is thj ability to fully customize job environment, including
+Main advantage of this is the ability to fully customize job environment, including
 installation of python C-extensions and libraries.
 However this feature is not awailable yet.

 ### Submit / execute